-high crime neighborhood guns common in neighborhood CI information information from another occupant

-feel of weapons personal knowledge of passenger having weapons
+high crime neighborhoodguns common in neighborhoodfeel of weaponsshape of weapon CI information information from another occupant personal knowledge of passenger having weapons passenger's movements

-shape of weapon passenger's movements

 sight of weapon passenger's statements

 sound of weapon sight of ammunition

 concerned citizen information other

-To QUESTION - You may demand the passenger's name, birth date, and address only if a citation is being issued to the passenger.
+TO QUESTION - You may demand the passenger's name, birth date, and address only if a citation is being issued to the passenger.
 You may detain the passenger for a reasonable period of time to verify his answers and to check for warrants.